Calculate what you can charge for social media services

 • Blogging/SEO/content marketing.
 Depending on your unique business model, not every social media marketing agency offers content marketing services, which typically include blog content creation, SEO and/or content strategy.
 Yet, these can be a great way to increase profits and can tie in well with social media marketing.
 After all, you can be in control of the promotion of the blogs through social media and SEO tactics.

 When creating a package, remember that with social media, there are so many variations in how social media managers work and what they offer.
-After all, different clients have have different needs.
+After all, different clients have different needs.
 For instance, some clients, especially new business owners, or large businesses, might prefer to do their own community management, or provide their own creatives.
 You can let clients maintain ownership of some of these services but just remember that this might give you less control over their results.
 It’s up to you and your clients to find an arrangement that suits you both.

 Get Started for FREE